Many small business owners that I speak to don’t have time to do any marketing for their business.

 If you can get this right you will soon be scheduling your social media posts weeks in advance.

-Online marketing forms like Google Forms and SurveyMonkey all you to gather data from your customers, you may find some of the feedback they provide helps you when you are thinking about what product or service to offer them in the future.
+Online marketing forms like Google Forms and SurveyMonkey save you valuable time by gathering insightful data from your customers, you may find some of the feedback they provide helps you when you are thinking about what product or service to offer them in the future.

 You could also use the email signature as a place to put your client qualifying message.

-If you don’t have business cards send everybody that you engage with a personal email thanking them for their time.
+If you don’t have business cards or a website then at the very least send everybody that you engage with a personal email thanking them for their time.

 hot tip: if you're using an email signature, your readers will be able to click through to your online assets